 The Kelvin Building, now known as Security House, is a six-storey office building with a roof space and basement.
-The Kelvin Building is built of reinforced concrete and brick, with a façade designed in the 'Inter-War Commercial Palazzo' style.
+The Kelvin Building is built of reinforced concrete and brick, with a façade designed in the 'Inter-War Commercial Palazzo' style (see Comparability/Rarity/ Representation).